 Good HCC Practices

-Crane and Rhino, our two high-performance clusters, are shared among all our users.
+Crane and Swan, our two high-performance clusters, are shared among all our users.

 Sometimes, some users’ activities may negatively impact the clusters and the users.